Frequently Asked Questions

 What good does it do to call-in or send a noise comment email when the noise abatement procedures are voluntary?

-Pilot education is a major part of our noise abatement program and the noise comments assist the airport in this effort.
-The noise comments are compiled into quarterly and annual reports that allow the airport to see trends which assist staff in enhancing the education program.
+Pilot education is a major part of our aircraft overflight program and the public comments assist the airport in this effort.
+Comments are compiled into quarterly and annual reports that allow the airport to see trends, which assist staff in enhancing the education program.

 What are the rules regarding how low an aircraft can fly over a residential area?